Someday (The Strokes song): Appearances in other media

 This song was featured in the 2006 movie Click, starring Adam Sandler, and on the Major League Baseball 2K8 soundtrack.

 It was sampled on Rhymefest's song "Devil's Pie", produced by Mark Ronson from the album Blue Collar.

-The Australian ISP iiNet frequently uses "Someday" in its advertisements.
+The Australian Internet service provider iiNet frequently uses "Someday" in its advertisements.
 As of 2018, TUI also use the song.

 On January 20, 2017, Julia Jacklin covered the song on Like a Version, a program hosted by Australian radio station Triple J.

+Someday is also featured in the 2023 film Blackberry.